zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Go through the _errorMessage_ for context on what to debug.
+  Go through the _errorMessage_ and undestand what to debug.